Treydor/treydor.github.io/_posts/2015-10-01-CSS-Methodologies.md

 The BEM methodology starts with a block, which is essentially the top level of our element.
 In this case our block-lvel is `.project-list`.

 The next level of BEM is element.
 The element level are child elements of our block level.
 In this case `project-list__card` is the element level.
-Within BEM the element level is usually denoted by two underscores followed by the block name.
+Within BEM the element level is usually denoted by two underscores followed by the block or element name.

 The last part of our BEM element is the modifier.
 Modifiers are written by  appending two hyphens to the name of the block.
 In our example, our modifier is `project-list__card--large`.
-Modifiers are modular in the sense that you can use them as you need for any block component.
+Modifiers are modular in the sense that you can use them as you need.

 At first I was really turned off by the large class names associated with BEM.
 I asked myself why I needed a class called `.project-list__card--large` when instead I could just use `.card-big` and achieve the same thing.
 As I began to work in larger projects I was increasingly pushing myself to create cleaner and more reusable code.
 BEM, as an organizational tool, just seemed natural because of how literal it is.
 I think BEM really shines in larger projects, where there is a variety of people working on the same code.